CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 - Why is it useful / used in that field area?
 - Make sure to provide sources for your information.

-Balanced binary search trees, including AVL trees, can be used whenever it is needed to maintain a set of keys in sorted order while supporting fast search, insertion, and deletion operations at the same time.
+Balanced binary search trees, including AVL Trees, can be used whenever it is needed to maintain a set of keys in sorted order while supporting fast search, insertion, and deletion operations at the same time.
 The main goal is to keep operations close to O(log n) even as the data structure grows, instead of degenerating to O(n) like an unbalanced binary search tree.

-Balanced binary search trees, including AVL trees, are still used in file systems to store directories and files. [^2] This prevents the system from scanning the whole directory in order to find a certain file or nested directory.
+This data structure is still used in file systems to store directories and files. [^2] This prevents the system from scanning the whole directory in order to find a certain file or nested directory.
 They are also often used in databases for these same reasons.